Kitchen Removal Guide

 If you have a gas oven or an oven that is hardwired to the mains you should not attempt to remove or unplug the oven on your own.
 A small oven will often not require hard wiring while larger ovens and ovens with hobs may require more power and will be hardwired.
 In these cases, you should seek the help of a professional.
 Prices for removal/installation can vary but tend to range from £50 – £120 when performed by an electrician.

 A lot of smaller modern ovens are designed to be plugged into the mains.
 If you can access the mains plug you can simply turn it off and unplug it.
+Other scenarios where you will want to consult a specialist include installing the oven.
+This is so they can properly check that the cuboards around the oven don’t overheat.

 Step 2 – Loosen Screws